-A. Provide a current formal engineering report for the land and or property purchase.
+A. Project a current formal engineering report for the land and or property purchase.
 (The cost for the engineer is to be church expense.)

-SECTION III - APPLICATION PROCEDURES (Continued)
+Section III - APPLICATION PROCEDURES (Continued)

 - B. Proceed to hire a draftsman or architect to do the following: - 1.
 Prepare an accurate dimensional plot plan. - 2.
 A dimensional preliminary plan of building, showing approximate room outlines with line drawings of major exterior and interior structures.
 Give approximate room dimensions and list name of each room. - C. Prepare an Estimated Expense Report with detail amounts listed.
 Use the form on page 11.
 (Revise the Preliminary Financial Worksheet as needed).
-Include, but not be limited to, the following items: (revise as necessary prior to full architechtual drawings being presented to the city.) - 1.
-Engineer's estimated detailed costs for on and off site preparation such as street, curb, and gutters, sewer include all city or county fees. - 2.
+Include, but not be limited to, the following items: (revise as necessary prior to full architectural drawings being presented to the city.) - 1.
+Engineer's estimated detailed costs for on and off site preparation such as street, curb, and gutters, sewer include all city or county fees (note: removal or relocation of electric poles). - 2.
 Estimated cost of building(s) or modifications or improvements. - 3.
 Estimated cost of carpeting, pews, and furnishings (include pianos and organ). - 4.
 Estimated cost of on-site improvements (sidewalks, walls, etc.). - 5.
 Estimated cost of parking lot, landscaping and church identification sign. - 6.
 Estimated cost of public address system. - 7.
-Total estimated cost of project. - 8.
-Indication as to whether ASI/Mission Church Builders are to be involved. - 9.
-Church funds on hand for the project. - 10.
-Estimated grant request from SECC, if any. - 11.
-Estimated amount of funds to be borrowed, if any. - D. Submit Step II information to the Conference Property & Trust Services Board and when approved in full, proceed to Step III.
+Estimated cost of other services like audio-visual, security, Internet, landline, etc. - 8.
+Total estimated cost of project. - 9.
+Indication as to whether ASI/Mission Church Builders are to be involved. - 10.
+Church funds on hand for the project. - 11.
+Estimated grant request from SECC, if any. - 12.
+Estimated amount of funds to be borrowed, if any. - D. Submit Step II information to the Conference Property Services Board and when approved in full, proceed to Step III.
 (Preliminary approval will be conveyed in writing.) - E. Requests for conference funding are made in a separate letter to the conference treasurer.
 A Financial Plan (Preliminary or Detailed for the appropriate Step I or II) should be included with the letter.

-SECTION III - APPLICATION PROCEDURES (Continued)
+Section II - POLICY (Continued)